 Github link: https://github.com/flynnzac/tslslogit.

 - pushmac (command line).
 A command-line macro processor.
 Implements an alternative macro language to the Unix-standard m4.
-The langauge is stack-based and allows the user to execute Scheme code to generate text.
+The langauge is stack-based.
 It is written in C. I use pushmac to generate the pages on this website.

 Github link: https://github.com/flynnzac/pushmac

 - leas (command line).
 The Little Extensible Accounting System.
 A command-line program for managing personal finances, analyzing past spending, and budgeting for the future written in a combination of C and Guile Scheme.
 The program can be extended and scripted by writing Scheme scripts (so, for example, you can write scripts to update the value of your 401k weekly by fetching the latest prices from the internet).
 It is the Emacs of personal finance programs.
 I use it to manage my spending.
 It works on GNU/Linux, and I assume it works on recent Mac operating systems.
 It can also be used on Windows using Cygwin, MingGW, or Msys2.

 Github link: https://github.com/flynnzac/leas.